AliDavoodi98/DFS-Maze-Solver-Project/README.md

 License

-This project is licensed under the  License - see the LICENSE file for details.
+This project is licensed under the AGPL-3.0 license - see the LICENSE file for details.
 Contact

 If you have any questions or feedback, please contact me on [LinkedIn](https://www.linkedin.com/in/ali-davoodi-moghadam).